message/iata/FI.md

-Published 27.07.2021
+Published 28.07.2021
 1. Until 22 August 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Finland and their family members;
 - passengers with a residence permit issued by Finland;
 - partners of nationals or residents of Finland;
 - passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See);
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Coronavac, Covishield, Moderna, Pfizer-BioNTech or Sinopharm;
+Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac;
 - residents of Albania, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kosovo (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Serbia and Singapore, if arriving on a direct flight from Albania, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kosovo (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Serbia and Singapore;
 - nationals and residents of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and their family members, returning to their country of residence via Finland;
 - British nationals and their family members residing in Finland;
 - military personnel;
 - more exemptions can be found at <a href="https://raja.fi/en/guidelines-for-border-traffic-during-pandemic">https://raja.fi/en/guidelines-for-border-traffic-during-pandemic</a>
 2. Passengers without a negative COVID-19 antigen or PCR test result issued at most 72 hours before arrival are subject to a COVID-19 test upon arrival and self-isolation.
 The test result must be in English.
 Details can be found at <a href="https://www.finentry.fi/en/">https://www.finentry.fi/en/</a>
-This does not apply to passengers with:
+- This does not apply to passengers with:
-- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival; or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
+Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac; or
-- a COVID-19 vaccination certificate showing that they received the first dose of the vaccine and a positive COVID-19 test result issued at most 6 months before arrival; or
+- a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac, and a positive COVID-19 test result issued at most 6 months before arrival; or
 - a COVID-19 recovery certificate.
 The passenger must have tested positive at least 2 weeks and at most 6 months before arrival.